TrueConf Group Capabilities

 Sending a message to the terminal screen

-Call management, connecting participants to a video conferencing session, call acceptance confirmation, call rejection, and more.
+Call management, connecting participants to a video conferencing session, confirming call acceptance, rejecting calls, and so on.

 Viewing, downloading, and deleting video recordings